-During the year ended 31 March 2020 there have been the following related party transactions:
+During the year ended 31 March 2021 there have been the following related party transactions:

-- Pensions administration costs of £639k (2019: £431k) were recharged to the Active Fund by the Environment Agency; - Eight members of the Pensions Committee are contributing members of the Active Fund who pay contributions on an arm's length basis; - One member of the Pensions Committee is a deferred member of the Active Fund; - One member of the Pensions Committee is in receipt of a pension from the Active Fund which is received on an arm's length basis; - Payment of unfunded liabilities of £380k (2019: £372k) recharged to the Environment Agency and funded by grant-in-aid from Defra in respect of compensatory added years; - £169k is due from the Environment Agency Closed Fund (2019: £72k due from the Environment Agency Closed Fund) in respect of administration expenses and VAT reclaimed.
-The Closed Fund is a sister scheme to the Active Fund and further details about this fund are shown in Annex 6 on page 182; - Brunel Pensions Partnership Ltd (BPP Ltd) was formed on the 18 July 2017 and will oversee the investment of pension fund assets for Avon, Buckinghamshire.
-Cornwall, Devon, Dorset, Environment Agency, Gloucestershire, Oxfordshire, Somerset, and Wiltshire Funds; - Each of these 10 local authorities, including the Environment Agency own 10% of BPP Ltd represented by the Long-term investment of £427k (2019: £395k).
-This was increased by £32k (2019: decreased by £445k) using the latest available valuation from the Brunel Pension Partnership Annual Report and Accounts as at 30 September 2019; - The Environment Agency paid Brunel Pension Partnership £1,013k in the year, for its Investment Management services (2019: £735k); and - The Environment Agency currently has two portfolio's with Brunel, a Low Carbon passive equities mandate valued at £205.8m (2019) £215.5m and a Low Volatility equity mandate valued at £296.3m (2019: £322.5m).
+- Pensions administration costs of £743k (2020: £639k) were recharged to the Active Fund by the Environment Agency; - Seven members of the Pensions Committee are contributing members of the Active Fund who pay contributions on an arm's length basis; - One member of the Pensions Committee is a deferred member of the Active Fund; - One member of the Pensions Committee is in receipt of a pension from the Active Fund which is received on an arm's length basis; - Payment of unfunded liabilities of £370k (2020: £380k) recharged to the Environment Agency and funded by grant-in-aid from Defra in respect of compensatory added years; - No funds are due to the Environment Agency Closed Fund (2020: £94k) due from the Environment Agency Closed Fund) in respect of administration expenses and VAT reclaimed.
+The Closed Fund is a sister scheme to the Active Fund and further details about this fund are shown in Annex 5; - Brunel Pensions Partnership Ltd (BPP Ltd) was formed on the 18 July 2017 and will oversee the investment of pension fund assets for Avon, Buckinghamshire.
+Cornwall, Devon, Dorset, Environment Agency, Gloucestershire, Oxfordshire, Somerset, and Wiltshire Funds; - Each of these 10 local authorities, including the Environment Agency own 10% of BPP Ltd represented by the Long-term investment of £769k (2020: £427k).
+This was increased by £342k (2020: increased by £32k) using the latest available valuation from the Brunel Pension Partnership Annual Report and Accounts as at 30 September 2020;

+- The Environment Agency paid Brunel Pension Partnership £995k in the year, for its Investment Management services (2020: £1,013k); and - The Environment Agency currently has two portfolio's with Brunel, a Low Carbon passive equities mandate valued at £286.1m (2020) £205.8m and a Low Volatility equity mandate valued at £356.4m (2020: £296.3m).